maxwolf621/OauthUser/Oauth2UserEndpoints.md

 		return null;
 	}

+	// Find if the Client is registered or not
-	// get the associated client with registration id from End User's protected resource ClientRegistration clientRegistration = this.clientRegistrationRepository.findByRegistrationId(registrationId);
+	ClientRegistration clientRegistration = this.clientRegistrationRepository.findByRegistrationId(registrationId);
 	if (clientRegistration == null) {
 		throw new IllegalArgumentException("Invalid Client Registration with Id: " + registrationId);